Is iPhone 6 Still Good in 2020?

 First, the new privacy and organization features in iOS 13 will not be available for iPhone 6 users.

-Second, since iOS updates occasionally include security fixes, iPhone 6’s could be more vulnerable than other phones.
+Second, since iOS updates occasionally include security fixes, 6’s could be more vulnerable than other phones.

 Finally, over the next couple years, some apps may stop supporting the iPhone 6.

-The iPhone 6 has most of the great features iPhone users are used to.
+The 6 has most of the great features Apple customers are used to.
 But there are a few that are missing:

 - 3D Touch (introduced with the iPhone 6S)